spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 ```

 Use the following command to create the **user-data** file containing the tenant registration token.
-Also, you can click on the *Points of Interest* numbers below to learn more about the main attributes relevant to this example.
+You can click on the *Points of Interest* numbers below to learn more about the main attributes relevant to this example.
 <br />